The Google Authentication page in the Authentication section of the Admin menu lets you set up Google OAuth on the

-If desired, Looker can perform authentication via Google OAuth, for users that have accounts registered with Google for Work.
+If desired, Looker can perform authentication via Google OAuth, for users that have accounts registered with GSuite.

-- Organizations using Google Apps for Work can authenticate Looker users via Google accounts.
+- Organizations using GSuite can authenticate Looker users via Google accounts.

 - Users log in to Looker by authenticating with their Google account.